python-trio/trio/docs/source/reference-core.rst

 this creates an initial task, and all your other tasks will be children, grandchildren, etc. of the initial task.

-The crucial thing about this setup is that when we exit the ``async with`` block, then the nursery cleanup code runs.
+The crucial thing about this setup is that when execution reaches the end of the ``async with`` block, then the nursery cleanup code runs.
 The nursery cleanup code does the following things:

 * If the body of the ``async with`` block raised an exception, then it cancels all remaining child tasks and saves the exception.